swuttipat/github_practices/README.md

 update#6:
   * edit README.MD by texteditor
-  * create new branch to store any new changes
+  * create new branch name 'my-branch-2' to store any new changes
   * push changes to github